Search Shortcut cmd + k | ctrl + k

 • SELECT * REPLACE: the REPLACE option allows replacing specific columns with different expressions in a * expression.

-• UNION BY NAME: this clause performing the UNION operation along the names of columns (instead of relying on positions).
+• UNION BY NAME: perform the UNION operation along the names of columns (instead of relying on positions).

 • Transforming tables: